HMS Apollo (1805): Post-war career

 After the end of the Napoleonic Wars Apollo served as a troopship for many years, including during the First Opium War.
 From February 1828 to 1838 she was under the command of Alexander Karley.
 Then in November 1841 C. Frederick took command.

 In December 1837 she was fitted at Portsmouth, for £11,402, as a troopship.
 At this time her armament was reduced.
 In March 1840 she carried the main body of the 56th (West Essex) Regiment of Foot to Canada, where they reinforced the garrison there during the Northeastern Boundary Dispute.
 Then in November 1841 C. Frederick took command and sailed her to the Far East where she participated in the Yangtze operation in July 1842.
 On 20 June 1844, during a voyage from Quebec City, Province of Canada, British North America, to Sheerness, Kent, she ran aground on the Grain Spit, off the coast of Kent; she was refloated the next day and taken in to Chatham, Kent.
 By March 1845 Apollo was back at Portsmouth and under the command of W. Raddiff.
-In June 1845, Apollo was reported to have been wrecked at St. Shott's, Newfoundland with the loss of 60 to 80 lives.
+In June 1845, Apollo was reported in the London papers to have been wrecked at St. Shott's, Newfoundland with the loss of 60 to 80 lives; the report was later confirmed to be in error.

+In October 1845 she carried the 73rd (Highland) Regiment of Foot to South Africa, but was diverted to land troops in Montevideo as part of the intervention in the Uruguayan Civil War, and returned to England with despatches and wounded men in April 1846.